+MAIN DUTIES:

-Job Title: School and Customer Service Apprentice Location: College Grade/Salary Apprentice Level 2 SUMMARY OF DUTIES AND RESPONSIBILITIES: nool Administration and Customer Service Leader and work closely with the Student Marketing team to provide an efficient, effective and compliant service.
-Provide assistan the College. ce and support to deliver curriculum administration and student records maintenance for To support an ef ective and high quality first point of contact service at the CIPs REPORTS TO: School Administ ation and Customer Services Leader STAFF RESPO ISIBILITIES FOR: None MAIN DUTIES: 1.
-To provide c urriculum administration and student records data for College student records data for the College including registers, ULNs, destinations/job outcomests and other reporting requests. l aspects of curriculum administration such as production of letters, stock control, deali or other communicated queries including those for the CIPs.
-4. To support the e absence monitoring, recording and chasing of relevant students 5.
-To support s enrolment. udent enrolments and work with the central MIS/Marketing teams throughout main To support re taster days. levant elements of the admissions process as identified including interviews, offers and e on-going (keep warm) communication to applicants and to support the production of content for the College. e processing of DSATs, other data queries and regular data accuracy checks on a time rections are compliant with funding rules.
-9 Ensure filing (electronic and paper) is accurate and easily accessible.
+- 1. To provide curriculum administration and student records data for College - 2.
+To maintain student records data for the College including registers, ULNs, destinations/job outcomes, change requests and other reporting requests. - 3.
+To provide all aspects of curriculum administration such as production of letters, stock control, dealing face to face or other communicated queries including those for the CIPs. - 4.
+To support the absence monitoring, recording and chasing of relevant students - 5.
+To support student enrolments and work with the central MIS/Marketing teams throughout main enrolment. - 6.
+To support relevant elements of the admissions process as identified including interviews, offers and taster days. - 7.
+To support the on-going (keep warm) communication to applicants and to support the production of promotional content for the College. - 8.
+To support the processing of DSATs, other data queries and regular data accuracy checks on a timely basis and corrections are compliant with funding rules. - 9.
+Ensure filing (electronic and paper) is accurate and easily accessible.